 What is child support?

-Child support is money that one parent pays to the other if they do not live together.
+Child support is an allowance that one parent pays to the other if they do not live together.

 In Sweden, child support is divided into child support (underhållsbidrag) and maintenance support (underhållsstöd).